MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

 > [!NOTE]
 > SharePoint groups are not supported by Dynamics 365.
 Only Azure Active Directory Office or Security groups are supported by Dynamics 365 Group Teams.

-### Create an Azure Active Directory Group
+### Create an Azure Active Directory group

-Create an Azure Active Directory Security Group or an Azure Active Directory Office Group.
-See: [Create a basic group and add members - Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal)
+To learn how to create an Azure Active Directory Security group or an Azure Active Directory Office group, see [Create a basic group and add members](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal)

 ### Create a Dynamics 365 Group Team